BounSweFerhatSal/PresenterJS/README.md

 This project is an Assignment for the SP.TP.DYNAMIC WEB Course.

-This is a **pure javascript** , html , css project which is a page navigator that **allow user to navigate through given html pages** stored on local within a structure.All code is dveleped by Ferhat SAL - Boğaziçi University , MS. Software Engineering.
+This is a **pure javascript** , html , css project which is a page navigator that **allow user to navigate through given html pages** stored on local within a structure.All code is developed by Ferhat SAL - Boğaziçi University , MS. Software Engineering.
 2018719219.

 ## Overall Description :